meanMonk/meanMonk/README.md

 ### Hello 👋

 - 🔭 I’m currently working on React, Web3, Node.
-- 🌱 I’m currently learning solidity.
+- 🌱 I’m learning solidity, rust and web3 security.
 - 👯 I’m looking to collaborate on anything in web3 and blockchain.
 - 💬 Ask me anything about React, Javascript, Redux, Node.
 - 📫 How to reach me: [@sahil](https://twitter.com/sahil_kashetwar).